Published: November 14, 2017 • Last updated: September 13, 2019 at 16:16 pm

 Our buyer asked me if this individual as a co-signer would help his application, knowing his hourly wage is not enough on his own to qualify for a mortgage.

 The answer was no – you see the pattern.
 Even though the co-applicant is joint on the mortgage on her home, she and her spouse are individually fully responsible for the mortgage and as such their full mortgage payment, taxes and heating cost factor into the review.

 Her additional income was not enough to help our buyer with a $450,000 mortgage – because of what she brings to the table.

 If you are thinking of bringing a co-signer in to help you qualify for a mortgage, make sure your mortgage broker vets the co-applicant really well – to avoid disappointment down the road.

-For mortgage qualification purposes, it’s all about income and living expenses, and less about net worth, savings and general financial health.
 That is because the days of so called “equity lending” have all but disappeared.
+For #mortgage qualification purposes, it’s all about income and living expenses, and less about net worth, savings and general financial health.
+Click To Tweet

 And of course, your co-applicant must also bring a decent credit score to the party!